dahak-metagenomics/taco-simple/docs/index.md

 ## Run Workflow

 Include the `-n` flag to do a dry run first.

-Include the `--config-json` and `--params-json` flags to point taco to the configuration and parameter JSON/YAML files.
+taco requires the `--config-json` and `--params-json` flags to point to the configuration and parameter JSON/YAML files.

 ```